sunitabisht22/sunitabisht22/README.md

 👋 I am a data science enthusiast with a strong foundation in data analytics techniques and methodologies.

-👩‍💻 I’m currently working on SQL,Power BI ,Python,Statistics.
+👩‍💻 I’m currently working on SQL,Power BI ,Python,Statistics, Computer Vision,Image processing and Machine learning.

 🧠 I'm currently learning Data Structures and Algorithms.

-💬 Ask me about Data analysis and Visualization.
+💬 Ask me about Data analysis, Visualization, Machine learning and algorithms.

 📫 How to reach me bishtsunita2002@gmail.com.